Category Archives: Interviews with Artists

 Traffic 20×16 Oil Heure de Pointe 30×15 Oil

 “When I paint something like ‘Traffic,’ I feel like I’m telling a story.
 In this painting you can feel the tension and the anger, but you have to smile because it’s just ridiculous.
-I mean everyone is angry and the panel van is just happy to be there and that makes everything over into a joke.”
+I mean, everyone is angry, but the panel van is just happy to be there, and that makes everything over into a joke.”

-However, her city ‘theme’ is a continually evolving and has changed in significant ways in the work she has done for her latest show.
-“I don’t put people in my city paintings any more” she notes, “It’s just buildings, which I suppose is sort of silly in a way, since even at night it’s impossible to have a city without people.
+However, her city ‘theme’ is evolving and has changed in significant ways in the work she has done for her latest show.
+“I don’t put people in my city paintings anymore,” she notes.
+“It’s just buildings, which I suppose is sort of silly in a way since, even at night, it’s impossible to have a city without people.
 I used to do buildings with people in them.
 I stopped.
 I don’t know why.”

 esperance_lowress